-“Mortgage pre-approval is a promise from the lender that you’re qualified to borrow up to a certain amount of money at a specific interest rate.
+“Mortgage preapproval is a promise from the lender that you’re qualified to borrow up to a certain amount of money at a specific interest rate.
 This remains subject to a property appraisal and other requirements.”

-Getting a mortgage pre-approval from a bank before searching for your NYC apartment is critical:
+Getting a mortgage preapproval from a bank before searching for your NYC apartment is critical:

-First, it allows you to understand how much you can afford and how much a financial institution is willing to lend to you.
+First, it allows you to understand how much you can afford and how much a financial institution will lend to you.

 Second, it shows homeowners you are a well-qualified buyer.
-When evaluating offers to purchase, NYC homeowners want to see that you can afford the property they are selling.
+When evaluating offers to purchase, NYC homeowners want to see that they can afford the property they are selling.
 Plus, they want to know that you are serious and that a bank or lender is willing to extend you a mortgage loan (if you are pursuing mortgage financing).

-You need to speak with your mortgage broker about getting a mortgage pre-approval letter as soon as you’ve made up your mind to purchase a property.
+It would help if you spoke with your mortgage broker about getting a preapproval letter as soon as you decide to purchase a property.
 Don’t wait until you have identified a target property to bid on.

 You can think of a pre-qualification as pre-approval-lite.
 You provide information to your lender, giving you a rough sense of the loan you should be able to get.

 Typically, banks have a soft credit pull during this process.
 Therefore, this will not affect your credit score.
 The pre-qualification process can be handled quickly over the phone or online and takes a few minutes.

 Therefore the lender can provide a specific description of loan sizes and the potential interest rate and mortgage payment on loan products you are eligible for.
 The bank has a good sense of your credit, financials, and approximate transaction details.

 Everyone will take you more seriously.
 That’s because they know you’ve taken the time to speak with a mortgage banker and send them financial documentation about yourself.
-Once pre-approved, the bank provides you with a pre-approval letter which will remain valid for 60-90 days, and details the loan amount the bank approved you for.
+Once pre-approved, the bank provides you with a preapproval letter which will remain valid for 60-90 days and details the loan amount the bank approved you for.

 Additionally, it will give the lender a preview of which products best suit you and determine your maximum borrowing capability.
-The pre-approved letter will specify the maximum amount you can borrow and the rate at which you’d borrow.
+The preapproved letter will specify the total amount you can borrow and the rate you’d borrow.